Italy > Tuscany > Montalcino > Tenuta di Sesta

 Rosso Toscana IGT “Poggio di Arna”: a “supertuscan” blend of 40% Sangiovese, 30% Merlot & 30% Cabernet Franc, fermented in stainless then aged in Allier oak barriques for 6 months, then transferred to Slavonian large tuns for another 6 months beofre bottling.
 Architectural and balanced for ageing, pair with red meats, strong cheeses or rich stews.

-Brunello di Montalcino: 100% Sangiovese Grosso, grown with southern exposure from 900 to 1150 ft elevation.
+Brunello di Montalcino DOCG: 100% Sangiovese Grosso, grown with southern exposure from 900 to 1150 ft elevation.
 Hand harvested, then macerated for approximately 30 days before alcoholic and malolactic fermentations in temperature-controlled stainless steel.
 Aged for 30-36 months in Slavonian oak, then an additional 6 months in bottle before release.
 Deep and intense, with the structure to age for a decade or two.
 Classic.